A Gorgeous Michigan Coastal Nature Area Worth Exploring

 If you’re looking for aquamarine-colored water, sweeping lake views, and a little privacy, we have a treat for you.

-Magoon Creek Park is right on Lake Michigan in Manistee County and is a delight for visitors in search of Petoskey Stones, beach glass, and other beautiful stones across its 2,300 feet of Lake Michigan shoreline.
+This is the place to find Petoskey Stones, beach glass, and other beautiful stones, all across the park’s 2,300 feet of Lake Michigan shoreline.

 Magoon Creek Natural Area